AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/22.3-release-activity/22-3-project-enhancements.md

 *   A setting in the Tasks & Issues Preferences area of Setup for the System or Group Administrator to enable delegation in your environment.

-*   A new option for “Delegate tasks and issues” in the Home area for users with a Review or higher license to delegate their work items.
+*   A new option for "Delegate tasks and issues" in the Home area for users with a Review or higher license to delegate their work items.

 *   Indication in the Home and in the Assignments area of task and issue headers that items are delegated to others.